-Auditor's Remuneration: Statutory audit fees were US\$ 85 thousand lower in 2016 than 2015 primarily as a result of the following factors in 2015: (1) Increases in the scope of the 2015 audit due to IFFIm's second Sukuk issuance and new accounting standards that were effective in the United Kingdom in 2015; and (2) 2014 audit fees and overruns incurred in 2015 in relation to the review of IFFIm's first Sukuk issuance and derivative accounting.
-Audit related assurance services were US\$ 39 thousand higher in 2016 than 2015 primarily as a result of incremental valuation work incurred in 2016.
-Other financing charges include fees of

-US\$ 15 thousand and US\$ 15 thousand that were paid to IFFIm's auditor in 2016 and 2015, respectively, for services related to IFFIm's bond issuances.
+Auditor's Remuneration: Statutory audit fees were US\$ 16 thousand higher in 2017 than 2016 primarily as a result of incremental fees for additional audit procedures following audit reforms on European Public Interest Entities that were effected by the Financial Reporting Council's revised Ethical Standard.
+Audit related assurance services were US\$ 13 thousand lower in 2017 than 2016 primarily as a result of incremental valuation work incurred in 2016.
+Other financing charges include fees of US\$ 20 thousand and US\$ 15 thousand that were paid to IFFIm's auditor in 2017 and 2016, respectively, for services related to IFFIm's bond issuances.

 Trustees' Expenses: IFFIm's trustees are not remunerated.
 They are, however, reimbursed for expenses they incur in attending meetings and performing other functions directly related to their duties as trustees.
 IFFIm also incurs professional indemnity insurance premium expenses for the trustees.
-IFFIm had six trustees as of 31 December 2016.
+IFFIm had six trustees as of 31 December 2017.